Deepak7781/ControlAlgorithms/DC_Motor/pid.md

 **Why P creates a steady-state error**

-To maintain a non-zero output voltage (needed to overcome motor driction and back-EMF) P needs non-zero error
+To maintain a non-zero output voltage (needed to overcome motor friction and back-EMF) P needs non-zero error

 Example: